Written by: Pat Parelli

 How to introduce a new horse to your herd.

 While it is easy for us to understand the complexities of getting to know new people in the neighbourhood, or at school or work, a horse’s needs may not be as obvious to us when changing his environment, as a result of being sold or even moved into a new pasture.
-There are actually many similarities to human reactions in this situation — it takes a little time for socialization and acceptance.
+There are actually many similarities to human reactions in this situation — it takes a little time for socialization and acceptance when a new horse is introduced.

 Respect the pecking order